michaelmosmann/silk/userguide/intro.md

 	<tr><th>#<a href="#customise">Customization</a></th><td></td></tr>
 </table>

-The introduction will give you an overview about the concepts of the Silk framework deep enough to use it well.
+This introduction will explain the general features and concepts deep enough to use it well.
-Each concept is further described in detail on a separate page.
-Those can be read as a tour starting with <a href="binds.html">bindings</a> and finishing with Silk's <a href="data.html">data types</a>.
-All pages of the tour are linked to the next tour page at the bottom of the page.
-You can also use the above menu bar _User Guide_ to navigate through the tour.
-I recommend to read about the details in the sequence given and skip the pages explaining concepts that are familiar to you.

-This introduction will explain the general features and concepts.
 The details and more advanced features will be described later on.
-There are a lot of noteworthy characteristics - like Silks general immutability - that will not be mentioned here since this introduction tries to give you a good overview in the usage of Silk.
+There are a lot of noteworthy characteristics - like Silks general immutability - that will not be discussed here since this introduction tries to give you a good overview in the usage of Silk.
 With a deeper understanding you'll get into the implications of all it's characteristics bit by bit.

 **Note!**